dxa4481/cssInjection/README.md

 ## Demo
 As explained above, becuase I don't want to run a web server (github pages is great) I'm cheating and using service workers to intercept and mock the server side component.
 As a result, for now, this demo only works in Chrome.

 First I've created a very simple victim, that has a DOM based CSS injection, and placed a sensitive token on the page.
 I've made this DOM based to again, remove the need for a server.
+You may notice I've also included some protection against script tag injection, by encoding less than and greater than signs.

 ```
     <form action="https://security.love" id="sensitiveForm">